Jamie Madrox: X-Factor Investigations

 Following the elimination of all but a couple of hundred mutants from the face of the Earth in the "House of M" storyline, it is revealed that Jamie Madrox has upgraded his private detective agency to a new building, under the name X-Factor Investigations.
 He bought the building using money from a Who Wants to Be a Millionaire-type show, using a room full of dupes as lifelines.

 Still suffering from uncontrollable duplicate personalities, Jamie sends one to talk a de-powered Rictor out of jumping off a building who instead pushes him off.
-The dupe calls himself "The X-Factor" and threatens Madrox that he will come out whenever dupes are made, and Madrox won't be able to tell before being reabsorbed, and Jamie's new team adds Rictor to the group, along with M, and Siryn.
+The dupe calls himself "The X-Factor" and threatens Madrox that he will come out whenever dupes are made, and Madrox will not be able to tell before being reabsorbed, and Jamie's new team adds Rictor to the group, along with M and Siryn.
 Celebrating a victory after discovering he is not a mutant, but a changeling (see opening biography entry), Jamie has sex with Siryn, and an accidentally forgotten duplicate with M. When Jamie discovers and absorbs the duplicate, both women are furious with him.

 Later, Layla Miller, without a home after House of M's reality is shattered, reveals to Jamie that one day they will get married, and Wolfsbane will kill them both on their wedding night.

-During "Civil War", a duplicate Jamie had created a few years ago eventually becomes agent of S.H.I.E.L.D.; since he is an enforcer of the Superhuman Registration Act, he registered M and Rictor.
+During "Civil War", a duplicate Jamie had created a few years ago eventually becomes an agent of S.H.I.E.L.D.; since he is an enforcer of the Superhuman Registration Act, he registered M and Rictor.
 However, the true Jamie and X-Factor stand opposed to the legislation, going so far as to make a public statement regarding their position, leading Jamie to go in direct opposition to the neutral stance taken by X-Men leader Cyclops upset at for Jamie withholding the truth about M-Day.
 Jamie also declares that the empty Mutant Town will be a sanctuary for superheroes being pursued by the government.

-Agent Madrox recently met "his" end when he was surprised and re-absorbed by the original Madrox during an investigation of a Hydra cell.
+Agent Madrox met "his" end when he was surprised and re-absorbed by the original Madrox during an investigation of a Hydra cell.
 Jamie continues the task of hunting down his stray duplicates and reabsorbing them, but he leaves one, John Maddox, who has carved out a life for himself as an Episcopal priest, husband and father, and Jamie decided not to reabsorb him.
 Siryn also discovers that she is pregnant by Jamie.